Practical Seminar Contract Management in Public Procurement

 - What is a significant and a non-significant change to an existing contract?

-- How to make the distinction in practice?
+- How to make this distinction in practice?

 Directors, Heads of Units, Experts, Managers, and other members of staff dealing with public procurement and responsible for the execution of public procurement contracts from: